ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Managed_access/Pre-submission_SOP.md

 ## Prepare a secure storage area
-Prepare a secure storage area for the projects’ data and metadata.
+Prepare a secure storage area in AWS for the projects’ data and metadata.
 1. Create a storage area using the project's uuid as name \
 `$ hca-util create <uuid-of-project>`
-2. The contributor needs a set of credentials to be able to upload data to the hca-util area.
+2. The contributor needs a set of credentials (AWS access key and AWS secret key) to be able to upload data to the AWS secure storage area.
 Ask a developer to follow [these instructions](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Introduction/dataset_wrangling_SOP.html#aws-user-for-contributors) to create the credentials.
 The only information needed is the contributor’s name and email address.